 Next, the horizontal loads acting on the various individual dock components in contact with the ice must be calculated using the recommended approaches (Table 5.6).
 For some cases (e.g., horizontal ice loads on a pile or crib - Table 5.5), ice loads may get generated by more than one scenario.
 Ice loads must be calculated for all relevant ice loading scenarios; and the governing one must be taken as the one that produces the highest ice loads.
-Note that, for all the cases listed in Table 5.5, the different ice loading scenarios would not occur at the same time; so a loading case combining the ice loads from different scenarios need not be included in the ice design criteria.
+Note that, for some but not all, of the cases listed in Table 5.5, the different ice loading scenarios would not occur at the same time.
+This is discussed further in the next section.